-With her debut album Piece Of Me just released, Lancaster has found herself in a place of unrestrained personal and creative growth.
+Since the release of her debut album Piece Of Me Lancaster has found herself in a place of unrestrained personal and creative growth.
 “I have a different perspective now; if I’m going through something I’m like, ‘OK cool, that means I can write a song about it.’
 It’s a really good way to express my emotions,” she says.
 Having opened up like never before, Lancaster’s latest efforts tell stories of both the euphoric and agonizing actualities of life underscored by a harmonious union of pop, country and rap.
-Through her intuitive fusion of genres and heart-on-sleeve approach to songwriting, Lancaster speaks to a generation that is less about categorization and labels and more about strong, relatable messages and unique creative expression.
+Through her intuitive fusion of genres and heart-on-sleeve approach to song writing, Lancaster speaks to a generation that is less about categorization and labels and more about strong, relatable messages and unique creative expression.

 Take, for instance, her recent single ‘Forget’, a bighearted lyrical tale that incorporates “a rap style to the verse with a big country-rock sounding chorus.”
 As Lancaster shares, “’Forget’ is about a relationship ending and struggling to forget about that person.
 It comes from a place of vulnerability and reflection.
 When you’re in the midst of it, it seems like everything reminds you of that person and everything you shared.”